Surge Protector vs Voltage Regulator A Comprehensive Comparison

 How Does a Voltage Regulator Work?

 Voltage regulators continuously monitor the incoming voltage and adjust it to the required level.
-When the input voltage rises above or falls below the desired range, the regulator compensates by either reducing or boosting the voltage.
+When the input voltage rises above or below the desired range, the regulator compensates by reducing or boosting the voltage.

 This process ensures that your devices receive a stable and safe power supply.